itsmeterada/image-diff-generator/README.en.md

    - Detection results will be displayed in the preview

 6. **Adjust threshold** (optional):
-   - Use the Threshold slider to adjust detection sensitivity (0.0-1.0)
+   - Use the Threshold slider to adjust detection sensitivity (0.0-1.0, default: 0.50)
    - Lower values detect more objects, higher values only detect high-confidence matches

 ### Use Cases